+'''

-- --classic-pascal-level-0
+--classic-pascal-level-0

+'''

 - --classic-pascal

 - --extended-pascal

 - --object-pascal

 - --ucsd-pascal

 - --borland-pascal

+- --delphi

 - --pascal-sc

+- --mac-pascal

 GNU Pascal supports the features of several different Pascal standards and dialects.
-By default, they are all enabled.
-These switches tell GPC to restrict itself to the features of the specified standard.
-It does not enable any additional features.
+The intention is to have common language, where features off all dialects are available.
+As result, the defualt language is the biggest dialect, with most features.
+Sometimies features of different dialect conflict (in such cases we usually provide more detailed switches to choose desired behaviour).
+These switches turn on maximal compatibility with given dialect.
+In particular they tell GPC to restrict itself to the features of the specified standard.
 Warnings about certain dangerous constructs which would be valid in the specified dialect (e.g., assignment to a typed constant with '--borland-pascal') are suppressed.
+By default, GNU Pascal allows the redefinition of some keywords.
+Each of